davidtwco/rfcs/text/0000-build-std.md

    `target-feature` can improve the performance of code generation or allow the use of newer hardware features than the target's baseline provides.
 As above, these configuration will not apply to the pre-built standard library
- - While the pre-built standard library is to support debugging without compromising size and performance by setting `debuginfo=1`, this isn't ideal, and building the standard library with the dev profile would provide a better experience
+ - While the pre-built standard library is built to support debugging without compromising size and performance by setting `debuginfo=1`, this isn't ideal, and building the standard library with the dev profile would provide a better experience